PSMS K-12 Educational Grants

 How do I apply?

-For K-12 Classrooms please complete the Application for K-12 Educational Grant and submit it via email to the email listed on the application form.
+Complete the Application for K-12 Educational Grant and submit it via email to the email listed on the application form.

 For PSMS member Honorarium requests: Submit this application PSMS Member Application for K-12 Educational Honorarium to K-12Outreach@psms.org.